guixianjin/noisy_label_papers/README.md

 + ICML	2020	Peer Loss Functions: Learning from Noisy Labels without Knowing Noise Rates
 + ICML	2020	Balancing Competing Objectives with Noisy Data: Score-Based Classifiers for Welfare-Aware Machine Learning
 + ICML	2020	Duality in RKHSs with Infinite Dimensional Outputs: Application to Robust Losses
++ ICML	2020	Improving generalization by controlling label-noise information in neural network weights
++ ICML	2020	On the Noisy Gradient Descent that Generalizes as SGD